The Story of My Experiments with Truth: Part III

 The armed conflict between the British and Boers raged on for over three years; despite the fact that Britain had occupied both the Orange Free State and the Transvaal Republic, thousands of Boers took to the hills to begin a guerilla campaign against the British in the countryside.
 Gandhi expected that the British victory would overturn discriminatory legislation in South Africa and present him with an opportunity to return to India.
 He wanted to attend the 1901 meeting of the Indian National Congress, whose mission was to provide a social and political forum for the Indian upper class.
-Founded in 1885 with aid of Briton Allan Octavian Hume, the Congress had no real political power and expressed pro-British positions.
+Founded in 1885 with the help of Briton Allan Octavian Hume, the Congress had no real political power and expressed pro-British positions.
 Gandhi wanted to attend its meeting nevertheless, as he was hoping to pass a resolution in support of the Indian population in South Africa.
 Before he left for Bombay, Gandhi promised the Natal Indian Congress that he would return to support their efforts, should they need his help.

 As Gandhi attended the 1901 Indian National Congress, his hopes came true.
-Gopal Krishna Gokhale, one of the most prominent Indian politicians of the time, supported the resolution for the rights of Indians in South Africa and the resolution passed.
+Gopal Krishna Gokhale, one of the most prominent Indian politicians of the time, supported the resolution for the rights of Indians in South Africa and the resolution was passed.
 Through Gokhale, in whose house Gandhi stayed for a month, Gandhi met many political connections that would serve him later in life.

 However, his promise to always aid his friends in Natal soon prompted him to return to South Africa, when he received an urgent telegram informing him that the Boers had formed a peaceful relationship with British South Africans and now held political sway in the Cape Colony as well; the telegram also informed him that this would be a severe setback in his attempt to overturn discriminatory legislation targeting Indian South Africans.

-Gandhi travelled back to South Africa immediately and met with Joseph Chamberlain, Secretary of State for the Colonies, and presented him with a paper on the discriminatory policies instituted against the Indian population but Chamberlain instead rebuffed Gandhi and informed him that Indians living in South Africa would have to acceded to the will of the Afrikaners, who now were granted increased political power as a result of the formation of the Union of South Africa as a dominion.
+Gandhi travelled back to South Africa immediately and met with Joseph Chamberlain, Secretary of State for the Colonies, and presented him with a paper on the discriminatory policies instituted against the Indian population but Chamberlain instead rebuffed Gandhi and informed him that Indians living in South Africa would have to accede to the will of the Afrikaners, who now were granted increased political power as a result of the formation of the Union of South Africa as a dominion.

 Gandhi began to organize a fast response to this new South African political configuration.
 Instead of working in Natal, he now established a camp in the newly conquered Transvaal region and began helping Indians who had escaped from the war in that region, and now had to purchase overly expensive re-entry passes.
-He also represented poor Indians whose dwellings in a shantytown the authorities had dispossessed.
+He also represented poor Indians who were dispossessed of dwellings in a shantytown by the authorities.
 Gandhi also started a new magazine, Indian Opinion, that advocated for political liberty and equal rights in South Africa.
 The magazine, which initially included several young women from Europe, expanded its staff around the country, increasing both Gandhi's popularity and the public support for his ideas.